Clarifai/docs/docs/portal-guide/model/model-types/text-to-text.md

 To help you get started, you can download a `.csv` file with a simple dataset for fine-tuning the LLaMA 3.1 8B Instruct model [here](https://docs.google.com/spreadsheets/d/1CE529pa0hhWSdP0TbnsHDIS2FqarOhLsRzLdvsQkcF4/edit?gid=0#gid=0).

-As you can see on the file, each example data is presented on an individual row.
+As you can see in the file, each example data is presented in an individual row.
 Also, note that the training data comprises two columns:

 - `input.data.text.raw` — This column houses the example data, with each row having its own instance.
 - `input.data.concepts[*].id` — This empty column is included to fulfill the prerequisites for [uploading a CSV file](https://docs.clarifai.com/portal-guide/advanced-topics/csv-and-tsv/#csv-templates) to the Clarifai platform.